 Diane Aubin, President

-Diane offers a lifetime of experience in special education and is a tireless supporter of The Arc Eastern Connecticut.
-Her commitment is rooted in her early days as a single mom and teacher, when she won an Arc scholarship.
-In addition to having served as The Arc New London County’s Board President, Diane is past Board President for The Arc Connecticut.
-She also serves as a special education teaching consultant and contractor for the Stonington Schools.
+Diane offers a lifetime of experience in the field of special education and is a tireless supporter of The Arc Eastern Connecticut.
+Her commitment is rooted in her early days as a teacher when she received a scholarship sponsored by The Arc.
+Since that time, she has served in various leadership positions on the Board, including President for The Arc New London County, The Arc Quinebaug Valley, and The Arc Connecticut.
+Diane currently works at the university level as a clinical supervisor for student teacher candidates throughout the state.

 Senator Paul Formica